 - to maintain and enhance New Zealand’s international reputation by adopting recommendations issued by the Financial Action Task Force; and

 - to contribute to public confidence in the financial system.

 The Act requires TGT Legal to assess the money laundering and terrorist financing risk we may face in our business and to identify potentially suspicious activity.
 To make that assessment we must carry out “customer due diligence” (“CDD”) on new and existing clients.

-CDD requires us to collect information about a client’s identity (including full name, date of birth and address) and in some cases a client’s source of funds or wealth.
-For trusts, we will need information about the trust, individuals connected with the trust such as the trustees and beneficiaries and the trust’s source of funds or wealth.
+CDD requires us to collect information about a client’s identity (including full name, date of birth and address) and in some cases a client’s source of funds and/or wealth.
+For trusts, we need information about the trust, individuals connected with the trust such as the trustees and the trust’s source of funds and/or wealth.

-We must also take reasonable steps to make sure the information we receive is correct and we may need to ask for further documents to show this.
+We must also take steps to make sure the information we have is correct.